mihajloz/movie_api/README.md

 ## Usage

-To use the myFlix server-side web application, follow these steps:
+To use the Cinemate server-side web application, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `npm install`.